 Judge Dismisses Leapfrog Merger Class Action

-SAN FRANCISCO (CN) — A federal judge Tuesday dismissed with prejudice a class action claiming educational toymaker Leapfrog’s board of directors misled investors to push through a $72 million merger with VTech.
+SAN FRANCISCO (CN) — A federal judge on Tuesday dismissed with prejudice a class action claiming educational toymaker Leapfrog’s board of directors misled investors to push through a $72 million merger with VTech.

 U.S. District William Orrick III found lead plaintiff Pete Manger failed to identify anything false or misleading in a March 2016 statement recommending the deal to shareholders.

-Manger claimed the board misled investors about how soon the company would face a liquidity crisis, losing its ability to borrow money, so it could reject a better offer by L&M Acquisitions of $1.10 per share, rather than the $1 a share offer from VTech.
+Manger claimed the board misled investors about how soon the company would face a liquidity crisis and lose its ability to borrow money, so it could reject a better offer by L&M Acquisitions of $1.10 per share, rather than the $1 a share offer from VTech.

 “Manger’s real complaint – in essence – is that the board was wrong to push the VTech tender offer after the L&M offer came in, and the board should have put the brakes on VTech and at least pursued the L&M offer,” Orrick wrote.
 “But this case is not about the board making wrong or imprudent business decisions.
 Manger’s case is about a false or misleading recommendation statement.”